 Ideas in this lesson are also related to concepts found in these health education standards:

 Students will analyze the influence of family, peers, culture, media, technology, and other factors on health behaviors.

 2. analyze how culture supports and challenges health beliefs, practices, and behaviors.

-Using the Know Your Skin Type resource, copy and post descriptions of the six skin types around the room.
+Using the Fitzpatrick Skin Type resource, copy and post descriptions of the six skin types around the room.
 Ask students to walk around the room, find the description that they think best matches their skin type, and stand near the description.
 Then have students in each group take seats together and discuss questions like these: